 Kallian is able to mentally speak with his sister after they defeat Lorithea.
 Something that was believed to be impossible as a Telethias transformation erases almost everything of the individual.
 Other High Entia turned Telethia also keep something of their self that keeps them from harming or protecting certain individuals they knew/loved from other Telethia.

 The High Entia race as a whole.
 They have a lifespan quite longer than Homs.
-For example you meet a father who is playing hide and seek with his two children.
+For example, there's a father who is playing hide and seek with his two children.
 The father looks like a middle-aged man but is really 208 years old while his two kids who look like they are somewhere around ten are actually 36 and 56.

 Taken even further with the Machina, who're all at least 1000 years old, and ultimately taken Up to Eleven with the Nopon Sage and Machina Neonik, whose ages are listed as 9999 and 9892.
 Some of the characters are implied to be even older than that, although you don't get them on your Affinity Chart.

-Relationship Values: The Affinity System, which allows you to become closer to various NPCs in order to open up new story options and sidequests.
+The Affinity System, which allows the party to become closer to various NPCs in order to open up new story options and sidequests.

 There is also one for party members.
 The closer party members are, the more skills they can share with each other, the more turns they have when crafting gems and higher the chance for extra Combination Attack turns, up to 15 compared to the default 3.

 Schizo Tech: The world is shown to have technology that is equivalent to or exceeding our own, such as buggies, airplanes, Humongous Mecha, and gigantic mine-strippers.
-But there are no highways for people to drive on, meaning they walk everywhere, and swords and melee weapons are still used prominently.
+But there are no highways for people to drive on, and swords and melee weapons are still used prominently.